 We finished out the day at Pollo Campero, similar to Kentucky Fried Chicken.
 I relished my last night of "no hablo Espanol", for tomorrow I officially start Spanish school.

-A housewife; cook & bottle washer, cleaning lady, hobby farmer, seamstress, eBay seller, farmer's market vendor and amateur botanist.
+A housewife; cook & bottle washer, cleaning lady, hobby farmer, seamstress, eBay seller, and amateur botanist.

 The Housewife's Guide to Frugal Food